bhosaleakshay666/Portfolio/README.md

 <img align="left" width="250" height="150" src="https://github.com/bhosaleakshay666/Portfolio/blob/main/images/sevir.PNG"> **[SEVIR - Weather NowCasting Pipeline](https://github.com/bhosaleakshay666/SEVIR-NowCasting-Machine-Learning-Pipeline)**

 In this project, we have deployed the code for the paper SEVIR: A Storm Event Imagery Dataset for Deep Learning Applications of Nowcasting using images provided via Radar and Satellite Meteorology.
+Used pretrained model, migrated data to GCP from AWS, designed and implemented the nowcasting pipeline.
+Nowcasting is a prediction task of generating weather forecasts like radar echoes, precipitation, cloud coverage using meteorological knowledge.
+The models here take input of 13 VIL images, each sampled at every 5 minutes, train and generate the next 12 images in the sequence for the following hour

 #